gs-gs/parks-bce-integration-bookable-things/api.rst

     Please note that reservation object has informational readonly fields start_time and end_time; you can't update them and they are filled automatically from the first slot start time and the last slot end time respectively, reflecting the full time period of traveller visiting the event.
-The filters work based on these fields (filtering only by start time date)
+The date filters work based on these fields (so only reservations which are active for the filtering period are returned).
+Default "from" value is today, "until" is some date in the far future.

     Response example::